hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 RBAC is commonly used in K8s to restrict access to the appropirate namespaces.
 It's critical to ensure that each user or workload has the appropriate access to only the namespaces.
 K8s Roles and RoleBinding are two K8s API objects that are used at a namespace level to enforce access control in the namespaces.

+Type the following commands to create an admin role across the whole organization *cfe-pce* and two site reliability engineer (SRE) roles for *team-vmaas* and *team-caas*, together with the role bindings to those roles:

 ```shell
 # Create the roles